-Net investment in capital assets decreased by \$0.8 million in FY 2020 as major renovation wrapped up, funded by additional COP proceeds, and accumulated depreciation increased.
-Unrestricted net position increased \$2.9 million in FY 2020 due to increased state appropriations.
-Restricted net position only decreased slightly during the year.
+Net investment in capital assets decreased by \$0.3 million in FY 2021 as payments on debt and additions were offset by depreciation.
+Unrestricted net position increased \$2.7 million in FY 2021 due to increased state appropriations and the CARES Act grant.
+Restricted net position was unchanged.